RTEMS/rtems-docs/cpu-supplement/sparc.rst

 qualified memories limits the system frequency to around 15 MHz, resulting in a performance of 10 MIPS and 2 MFLOPS.

-Information on the ERC32 and a number of development support tools, such as the SPARC Instruction Simulator (SIS), are freely available on the Internet.
-The following documents and SIS are available via anonymous ftp or pointing your web browser at ftp://ftp.estec.esa.nl/pub/ws/wsd/erc32.

-- ERC32 System Design Document

-- MEC Device Specification

-Additionally, the SPARC RISC User's Guide from Matra MHS documents the functionality of the integer and floating point units including the instruction set information.
-To obtain this document as well as ERC32 components and VHDL models contact:

-    Matra MHS SA
-    3 Avenue du Centre, BP 309,
-    78054 St-Quentin-en-Yvelines,
-    Cedex, France
-    VOICE: +31-1-30607087
-    FAX: +31-1-30640693

-Amar Guennon (amar.guennon@matramhs.fr) is familiar with the ERC32.
+The ERC32 is available from Atmel as the TSC695F.

+The RTEMS configuration of GDB enables the SPARC Instruction Simulator (SIS) which can simulate the ERC32 as well as the follow up LEON2 and LEON3 microprocessors.

 CPU Model Dependent Features
 ============================